paleolimbot/geos/cran-comments.md

-This release fixes new warnings from `-Wstrict-prototypes`.
+This release fixes new warnings from the M1Mac check.

 ## R CMD check results